Kallemakela/behaviour_cloning/README.md

 This is train loss, not reward.

-## CAM
+### Results: CAM (Class Activation Map)

 ![cam_turn](fig/cams/cam_turn.jpg)

-Cam for turning left for each model.
+Cam for turning left for each model
+.
 The models is focusing on the inner side of the curve.

 ![cam_start](fig/cams/bc_cam_23.png)